-If you’re trying to become a bodybuilder or a high-level athlete, you must exercise like one.
-However, if you’re someone who’s interested in simply getting into shape, you certainly don’t need to become a “health nut” who lives in the gym or does extreme workouts.
+If you're trying to become a bodybuilder or a high-level athlete, you have to exercise like one.
+However, if you're someone who's interested in simply getting into shape, you certainly don't need to become a "health nut" who lives in the gym.

 A 2014 study published in the Journal of the American College of Cardiology investigated the long-term effects of running as leisure-time physical activity on mortality.
 The researchers in this study found that running, even five to 10 minutes a day and at slow speeds (less than six miles per hour) is "associated with markedly reduced risks of death from all causes and cardiovascular disease."

 Extending life expectancy isn't the only thing that should motivate sedentary individuals to begin some light running.
 Exercise also has specific positive effects on the brain.

 Scientists once thought that our brains stopped producing new cells early in life, but more recently it's been discovered that we continue to manufacture new brain cells throughout our life.
 And the most potent natural stimulant of brain growth is — you guessed it — physical exercise.

 In a 2011 study published in the European Journal of Neuroscience, researchers found that exercise increased levels of brain-derived neurotrophic factor (BDNF) in mice.
 BDNF not only stimulates the production of new brain cells and neurons, it also promotes their survival.
 Exercise generates neurons specifically in the hippocampus, an organ associated with memory, and these new neurons have been demonstrated to enhance learning.